 If there’s something you simply can’t have too much of, it’s horsepower and torque in your car.
 When you shop for a vehicle, you pay close attention to the level of performance it provides, but what do you do if you want more?
-We have some simple ways to increase your car engine’s horsepower and torque.
+I have some simple ways to increase your car engine’s horsepower and torque.

 The easiest way to add horsepower and torque to a car is by doing a performance chip tuning to your ECM.
 You can also install a cold air intake or install a bigger exhaust system to get even more power.

-1. Install Cold Air Intake
+1. Install a Cold Air Intake

 Cold air is dense air.
 When the air is colder, there is more of it per volume.
 It’s the same condition you see when you take a balloon into the colder air.
 However, you can use this concept to your advantage with engine performance.